OpenGemeenten/waardepapieren-typo3-demo/README.md

 Because we are in a development phase, you might encounter some problems:

 ### Certificates
 The certificates for both webservers are currently self assigned.
-You need to make an exception for these certificates for both webservers in your browser.
+You need to import the required CA into the browser and set it as trusted.
+For this installation import:
+- Build/ssl/fieldlabCA.pem

+If the import doesn't directly validate the https://localhost:8090.
+Open it in a private screen.
+It will probably have been cached as invalid previously.
+Or add an exception in the browser if nothing else works :)

 ### Cross-Origin Resource Sharing (CORS)
 Cross-origin requests are made, but CORS has not been implemented yet.